andrewcumming/crustcool/README.md

 			6=BCS from Reddy and Page
 	kncrit	neutrons are normal for kn<kncrit (to use this set SFgap=4) sph		whether to inlcude SF phonons (0=no 1=yes)

+	potek_eos	use the EOS routines from Potekhin in the EOS

 	piecewise	if =1 then the initial temperature is specified in a piecewise format in the lines beginning with > in this file